J. D. Brookhart: Early years

 Brookhart worked for The International golf tournament in Denver, managing the event's corporate hospitality tents for one year.
 He then worked for Xerox Corporation.
 Within three years of selling copiers he was awarded the President's Club Award, an honor given to those who meet a sales quota among the company's top-15 percent.
 He then worked for two other companies in the Denver and Salt Lake City area.
 He had been managing a speed camp on the side of his career for high school and collegiate football players.

 Brookhart decided to forgo his business career and accepted an unpaid position with the Denver Broncos in 1995.
 Two years later, he became the assistant coach of tight ends for the Pittsburgh Panthers.
 He moved on to the wide receivers assistant coach position in 1999 and added offensive coordinator duties in 2000.
 He coached Larry Fitzgerald.

 Akron

-Brookhart became the 25th head coach of Akron on December 15, 2003, the program's third head coach since gaining Division I-A status in 1987.
-In his second season, he led the Zips to their first Mid-American Conference championship and their first bowl game in school history, the 2005 Motor City Bowl, which they lost, 38–31, to the Memphis.
+Brookhart became the 25th head coach of Akron on December 15, 2003, the program's third head coach since gaining NCAA Division I-A status in 1987.
+In his second season, he led the Zips to their first Mid-American Conference (MAC) championship and their first bowl game in school history, the 2005 Motor City Bowl, which they lost, 38–31, to the Memphis.
 He was fired after the 2009 season when the Zips went 3-9.